By Ekemelu Nnoli

 for a certain period so the gallery owner can rest assured all his promotional

 certain period.
-If this can be done in other industries including sports and
+If this can be done in other industries, including the sports and

 music industry, why should it be strange to the art industry?
 Loyalty and